 Air India sale saga: will the government get rid of a debt-ailing airline?

 Air India, the national carrier of India, was founded by the entrepreneur and chairman of Tata Group, Jehangir Ratanji Dadabhoy Tata as Tata Airlines in 1932.
-The airline started its operations in 1946 and was nationalized after India’s independence in 1948.
+The airline was renamed in 1946 and was nationalized in 1948, a year after India’s independence.

 The airline now counts 74 years in the Indian aviation industry.
 Currently owned by Air India Limited, the government agency created to merge the two main state-owned airlines in the country, Air India has been on sale since 2017.
 However, its sale is yet to be finalized.